vinjn/vinjn.github.io_/_posts/1986-07-17-vinjn-zhang-resume.md

 Apr 2012 - Present, GPU Infrastructure Architect, *nVidia*

-*   Maintaining Direct3D tools which decrease the size and running time of API traces and still keeping the performances match.
+*   Maintaining in-house Direct3D tools which decrease the size and running time of API traces and still keeping the performances match.
 *   Building an automatic work flow to cover Direct3D 9~11.
 *   Maintaining OpenGL/ES API capture, convert and replay tools, mostly on Android platform.
 *   Using various tools (PIX/GPA/Nsight/apitrace/glintercept) to debug and analyze the application.